andrewgjohnson/imagettftextblur/README.md

 This project offers support for the [Composer](https://getcomposer.org/) dependency manager.
 You can find the imagettftextblur package online at [https://packagist.org/packages/andrewgjohnson/imagettftextblur](https://packagist.org/packages/andrewgjohnson/imagettftextblur).

+### Install using Composer

+Either run this command

+    composer require andrewgjohnson/imagettftextblur

+or add this so the `require` section of your composer.json

+    "andrewgjohnson/imagettftextblur":"1.*"

 ## Help Requests

 Please post any questions or problems using [the imagettftextblur tag on stackoverflow.com](https://stackoverflow.com/tags/imagettftextblur) if you need help.